TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 These are an overview of what I really need/want to get working before release.

+* [ ] Admin UI: Move Installed Packages editable list into the "Manage Front-End Libraries" section.
 * [ ] Add/Remove/Update npm packages in userDir (for front-end library management).
-* [ ] File editor needs new file and delete file handling.
+* [ ] Admin UI: File editor needs new file and delete file handling.
 * [ ] Allow for middleware to be loaded from files in `<uibRoot>` both for http and for websockets

 These are what I'd like to also squeeze in but they might have to wait to v2.1

-* [ ] File editor needs to handle file uploads.
+* [ ] Admin UI: File editor needs to handle file uploads.
-* [ ] File editor needs to handle folders.
+* [ ] Admin UI: File editor needs to handle folders.
-* [ ] File editor needs to handle common folder not just the instance folder.
+* [ ] Admin UI: File editor needs to handle common folder not just the instance folder.
 * [ ] Deal with instance folders build script if found.
 * [ ] Build script processing needs the ability to do npm handling for the instance folder not just for userDir.